Frequently Asked Questions

 On evenings and Saturdays, from September to June, trainees learn about the nuts and bolts of teaching, log hundreds of hours of practice, and receive high doses of expert coaching.
 In July, trainees finish their student teaching by teaching summer school, Monday through Friday.

 2. How does tutoring help me prepare to be a teacher?

 The tutoring experience is a foundational aspect of learning for future teachers.
-We believe this allows trainees to develop some intuitive understanding of "how kids learn" by separating out all of the complexities introduced when teaching 20 or more students at once.
-In particular, experiencing hard-won success with challenging students allows each trainee to realize that all kids can learn to high levels.
+We believe this allows trainees to develop some intuitive understanding of how kids learn by separating out all of the complexities introduced when teaching 20 or more students at once.
+In particular, experiencing hard-won success with challenging students allows each trainee to realize that all students can achieve at high levels.

 3. How many trainees who start the Sposato program in August actually finish the first year and go on to teach full-time?
 Why/when do people exit the program?

 We expect roughly two-thirds of the people who start on Day 1 to complete year one of the program.